SamDel/ChromeCast-Device/README.md

 With this software you can turn a Linux device (e.g. Raspberry Pi) into a device that can be used by [Desktop Audio Streamer](https://github.com/SamDel/ChromeCast-Desktop-Audio-Streamer) to play audio.

 # Install
-- Download the Chromecast.Device file from [releases](https://github.com/SamDel/ChromeCast-Device/releases)
+- Download the ChromeCast.Device file from [releases](https://github.com/SamDel/ChromeCast-Device/releases)
 - Copy the file to your Linux device
 - Change permission: `chmod 777 ChromeCast.Device`
 - Execute: `./ChromeCast.Device -l -n MyDeviceName`